In 2020 the Sunshine Coast Arts Foundation and Sunshine Coast Council conducted a joint research project to understand what residents value.

 “It is hoped that this research will support the development of more open arts experiences and participation, and provide opportunities for intelligently brave, locally produced content to be exported way beyond our region.

-The research will be conducted by Patternmakers, an organisation with vast experience in audience development, particularly in regional Australia.
+The research was conducted by Patternmakers, an organisation with vast experience in audience development, particularly in regional Australia.

-The final research report will be delivered in August and will be made available to venues, festivals and artists across the region to support programing and marketing.
+The final research report was delivered in August and made available to venues, festivals and artists across the region to support programming and marketing.

 For more information on the Sunshine Coast Arts Plan 2018-2038 visit the Council website.